Product management is one of the most exciting fields in tech right now.

 Here are the best books for PMs to get a competitive edge and help to build the products that customers love.

 Many products fail today, mostly since they fail to hit the “product-market fit”.
-In his book, Dan Olsen goes in detail what brings about the product-market fit both on the product (UX, feature-sets, value proposition) and the market (target customers and their underserved needs) side.
+In his book, Dan Olsen goes in detail what brings about the product-market fit both on the product (What is UX?
+UX is the abbreviation of User Experience and refers to an individual’s thoughts and feelings when using a specific product or a service.
+It aims to heal…, feature-sets, value proposition) and the market (target customers and their underserved needs) side.

 For PMs wanting to build and iterate rapidly while developing their products and get to the product-market fit fast, The Lean Product Playbook offers a great framework for success.